 We have created an open forum for students, alumni, and community members to anonymously share their feedback, provide suggestions, and make calls for action to our department.
-You can fill out the UMN SLHS Justice, Equity, and Anti-Racism: Stakeholder Survey and Feedback Form here.
+Fill out the UMN SLHS Justice, Equity, and Anti-Racism: Stakeholder Survey and Feedback Form.

 We are creating a page on our department’s website to share our progress and provide resources to our students, alumni, and community members to lead and participate in anti-racism and anti-hatred efforts.

 We will no longer require or consider GRE scores as part of our graduate application materials due to the racial, ethnic, and cultural biases inherent in standardized testing.

 We will strive for full participation among faculty members in existing programs to ensure the academic success of students of color, including the MSROP program and the TRIO McNair Program.
 We will develop programs within the department to support our own undergraduate students of color.

 We will pay University application fees for individuals who are Black, Indigenous, or People of Color who apply to our AuD in audiology program, MA in speech-language pathology program, or PhD program.

 We will continue to nominate our incoming professional and PhD students for the Provost’s Professional Educational Diversity Fellowship and the Diversity of Views & Experience Fellowship (DOVE), respectively.